gsu-library/datacite-bulk-doi-creator-webapp/README.md

 creator{n}_given - creator given name
 creator{n}_family - creator family name

+### Auto-Generated DOI Suffixes
+If auto-generated DOI suffixes are wanted - leave the doi_suffix field blank (do include the header), add a header called doi_prefix, and add the DOI prefix to the record.

 ### Errors
 If an error occurs a verbose message will be logged on the page output and in the generated report.
 For more information on error codes please see DataCite's [API error code page](https://support.datacite.org/docs/api-error-codes).